Itchy (band)

-ITCHY (formerly Itchy Poopzkid) is a German punk rock band formed in 2001.
+Itchy (formerly Itchy Poopzkid) is a German punk rock band formed in 2001.
 The group consists of Sebastian Hafner (vocals, guitar, bass), Daniel Friedl (vocals, guitar, bass) and Max Zimmer (drums).

-They have released seven albums, all of which entered the official German Charts (the sixth record "Six" debuted at #5), started their own record label and played more than 900 shows throughout Europe.
-Up until the release of their single "Nothing" in April 2017, they toured under the name of "Itchy Poopzkid".
+They have released nine albums many of which entered the German charts.
+They released albums on their own record label, Findaway Records, until their 7th album which was released through Arising Empire.
+They have played more than 900 shows throughout Europe.

+Up until the release of their single "Nothing" in April 2017, they toured under the name of "Itchy Poopzkid."
+They stated that their former name was an "unbelievably dumb band name."

 On 21 July 2017, the band released their 7th studio album All We Know and they embarked on a big tour through various countries.

 On 15 November 2019, Itchy released a new single and music video Faust from their 8th album Ja Als Ob which was released in 2020.

+On 7 July, 2023, Itchy released a new Album Dive.

+The band has also authored 2 volumes of advice on working in a rock band: How to Survive as a Rock Band in volumes 1 and 2.
+The first was released in 2015, and the second in 2021.